Jobijollof/Bash-Scripting/Lamp-bash-script/README.md

-- Implement a Lampstack on AWS with bash script
+# Implement a Lampstack on AWS with bash script

+## Steps:

-- Provision EC2 instance
+- Provision an EC2 instance on AWS

-- Open port 80 and  22
+- Open port 80 and  22 in security group inbound rules

 - In the root directory create a file and name it lamp_setup.sh